jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's easy to see technology change.
 Installing a sewer, damming a river, building a road, is very obvious.
 But we can't see philosophy change so easily; because it's our minds that evolve to believe in a new way of thinking.

 Astronauts often say how life-changing it is to see Earth as nothing but a green and blue dot in space.
-When orbiting the Moon Jim Lovell "covered up everything he knew with his thumb."
+When orbiting the Moon, Jim Lovell remembers with a childish grin, "I covered up everything I knew with my thumb."
 However, we can't yet travel to the Moon to rethink human affairs on Earth.
 For now, Playing Anno 1800 or Civilization 6 is the best way to give yourself a boost when rethinking your current ruling philosophy.

 When you play a computer game, you'll see every ruling philosophy is temporary.
 You'll understand this because you'll experience first-hand that each civilization lasts many generations.
 Every person in the game, and therefore in real life, is always working to bring on the next era.
 Thus, just as a sailboat is a stepping stone to a steamship, every person's philosophical beliefs are a stepping stone to something better.

-<div style='position:relative; padding-bottom:calc(47.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
+<div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/MindlessMarriedGharial' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _Credit: [Civilization 6](https://www.youtube.com/watch?v=3NLoDMsqJkE).
 [Reader Mode.](https://gfycat.com/ifr/MindlessMarriedGharial)_